benjaminSoelch/CindyJS/plugins/cindygl/CindyGL3D.md

 The modifier `opaqueIf` can be used to specify when the object should be rendered opaque, the given value can be eigther a boolean, an expression evaluating to a boolean variable or a cglLazy expression without parameters.
 Within the given (lazy) expression plotModifiers can be used and will evaluate to their value within the render evironment.
 `opaqueIf` is only a hit for how the renderer should treat the object (rendering translucent objects is much more expensive), it does not have an effect on the actual rendered alpha-value.

+The modifier `onUpdate` can be used to pass in a cglLazy expression with a single argument, that will be called every time the bounding box of the current object changes.

 ## Primitive objects